cloudmesh/technologies/chapters/tech/google-fusion-tables.md

 Storing and processing the massive amounts of data (tables, schemas, queries etc.) is a challenge faced by GFT, which has been tackled by having an impeccable architecture in place to manage it.
-It's assembled on two layers of Google storage stack, which go by the name Bigtable and Megastore.
-Bigtable stores key value pairs, distributed among several servers based on key ranges, and every time a new table is made, it's added as a tuple automatically.
+It is assembled on two layers of Google storage stack, which go by the name Bigtable and Megastore.
+Bigtable stores key value pairs, distributed among several servers based on key ranges, and every time a new table is made, it is added as a tuple automatically.
 It also stores the meta data of the tables such as transaction history in the tuples.
 Megastore is a library added above Bigtable which helps with maintaining consistent indexes, table transactions and replication of